-Under these guidelines, new councils created in 2016, or councils whose merger proposals are pending due to legal proceedings, are ineligible for SVs in 2017-18.
+Under these guidelines, new councils created in 2016 are ineligible for SVs until at least the 2020-21 rating year.

 2. What councils need to do

 Effective community awareness and engagement means that the wider community, and not just a small section of it, is well informed about the SV application.
 The engagement process should enable members of the public to have adequate opportunities to consider the proposed SV and provide feedback to the council in a timely manner.